logo for nutrition-and-you.com

-Kumquat fruit nutrition facts
+Kumquat fruit Nutrition facts

 Nagami kumquat fruit (Fortunella margarita).

-Kumquats are a small sized evergreen tree native to Southeastern parts of mountainous China.
-They now have grown for their delicious fruits and as ornament tree in many parts of the world including USA.
-A mature kumquat tree bears several hundred olive sized brilliant orange color fruits in winter.
-On the Interior, the fruit resembles tiny orange with juicy segments firmly adherent each other and with the rind.
+A mature kumquat tree bears several hundred olive-sized, brilliant orange-colored fruits in the winter.
+On the Interior, the fruit resembles tiny juicy orange-like segments (arils), firmly adhering to each other and with the peel.
 The pulp has 1-2 seeds placed centrally.
-The seeds are bitter in taste as in oranges and generally spit out.
+The seeds are bitter in taste as in oranges, and normally, spit out.

-• Hong Kong Wild (Fortunella hindsii).
+• Hong Kong Wild (Fortunella hindsii): They are the smallest-sized kumquats.

-Health benefits of kumquat fruit
+Health benefits of Kumquat fruit

-• Like oranges, kumquats also very rich in vitamin C. 100 g fruit provides 47.9 or 73% of RDA (Recommended daily allowances).
-Vitamin-C is one of powerful natural anti-oxidant which has many essential biological roles like collagen synthesis and wound healing; anti-viral and anti-cancer activity; and helps prevent from neuro-degenerative diseases, arthritis, diabetes...etc by removing oxidant free-radicals from the body.
-Furthermore, vitamin C felicitates iron absorption in the food by reducing it from ferrous to ferric form in the stomach.
+6. Vitamin-C is one of the powerful natural antioxidants that has many essential biological roles to play such as collagen synthesis and wound healing.
+This vitamin has antiviral and anticancer activities and helps prevent neurodegenerative diseases, arthritis, diabetes, etc by removing oxidant free radicals from the body.
+Furthermore, vitamin C facilitates iron absorption in the food.

 See the table below for in depth analysis of nutrients:

+Kumquat fruit (Fortunella species), Nutrition Value per 100 g.
 (Source: USDA National Nutrient data base)

-Principle Nutrient Value Percentage of RDA
+Principle Nutrient Value Percent of RDA

 Energy 71 Kcal 3.5%